juliahoglund/omniCADD/workflow/step_2_simulate_variants/README.md

 # README
-This is the collection of scripts that together simulate variants based on statistics calculated from the comparion of the species of interest and the extracted reconstructed ancestor.
+This is the collection of scripts that together simulate variants based on statistics calculated from the comparison of the species of interest and the extracted reconstructed ancestor.
 It makes use of the genome fasta (and index) file(s) but also chromosome-wide fasta files that are split in the pipeline.

 Python dependencies:
 - biopython